“BCS is rapidly becoming my favorite short fiction magazine of all time.”

-In six years BCS has published over 315 stories and 135 audio fiction podcasts.
-We have been a finalist for two Hugo Awards, one British Science Fiction Association Award, two Parsec podasting awards, two Aurealis Awards, and four World Fantasy Awards, and stories from BCS have won the Aurealis Award and the World Fantasy Award.
-Locus online has called BCS “a premier venue for fantastic fiction, not just online but for all media.”
+In ten years, BCS has published over 550 stories and 225 audio fiction podcasts.
+The magazine or its stories have been finalists for seven Hugo Awards, three Nebula Awards, one British Science Fiction Association Award, three Parsec podasting awards, three Aurealis Awards, and nine World Fantasy Awards, and stories from BCS have won the Aurealis Award and the World Fantasy Award.

 We love traditional adventure fantasy, including classics from the pulp era and the new wave of post-Tolkien fantasy.
 But we also love how the recent influence of Realist literary writing on fantasy short fiction has expanded the genre, allowing writers the freedom to use literary devices such as tight points-of-view, round characters, unreliable narrators, discontinuous narratives, and others.
 This sophisticated level of craft has made fantasy short fiction more powerful than ever before.

 We want stories that combine the best of both these styles—adventure fantasy plots in vivid secondary worlds, but written with a literary flair.
 Beneath Ceaseless Skies features exciting stories set in awe-inspiring places that are told with all the skill and impact of modern literary-influenced fantasy.